 The minor in neuroscience requires 18-22 hours, including Psy 319, Bisc 327, and four courses at the 300 level or above, of which at least one course must be a formal laboratory course or director-approved independent laboratory course (3 credit hours minimum) and at least one course must be at the 500 level.
 At least 6 hours, not including Psy 319 or Bisc 327, must be outside of the student's major.
-No more than 6 hours of independent study (e.g., Neu 491, 493, Bisc 491, Psy 420, or ES 490) can count towards the minor.
+A maximum of 6 credit hours of independent study can count toward the minor, but to apply more than 3 hours of independent study to the minor, a total of 9 credit hours of independent study must be taken.
 Approved laboratory courses for the minor and other approved courses are listed below.
 Courses may not satisfy requirements for both the student's major and the neuroscience minor.